rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 Let's return more than a blank page.
 Create a new file, `hello.html`, in the root of the project; that is, not in the `src` directory.
-You can put any HTML you want in it, here's what I put in mine:
+You can put any HTML you want in it, here's what the authors used for theirs:

 ```html
 <!DOCTYPE html>